-In determining the annual service-based equity awards for our named executive officers, the compensation committee took into consideration both the practices of the companies in our compensation peer group and competitive market data provided by its compensation consultant.
-The compensation committee determined that the 2021 equity mix should remain the same as the 2020 equity mix.
-Consequently, for Dr. Perlroth, the compensation committee decided to deliver 100% of the value of his annual equity award in the form of stock options.
-For our other named executive officers, the compensation committee decided to deliver approximately 65% of the value of each named executive officer's annual equity award in the form of stock options and 35% of the value in the form of RSU awards.
+In determining the form of the annual equity awards for our NEOs, the compensation committee took into consideration both the practices of the companies in our compensation peer group and competitive market data provided by its compensation consultant.
+The compensation committee determined that the 2022 equity would be in the form of service-based stock options.

 In determining the value of these equity awards, the compensation committee considered a competitive market analysis of long-term incentive compensation prepared by Compensia using the 60th percentile of the competitive market data as the starting point and then adjusting the value of the annual equity awards as it deemed appropriate in its discretion.
-These stock options vest monthly over a fouryear period and the RSU awards vest in four equal annual installments, in each case subject to the named executive officer's continued service with us through the applicable vesting date.
+These stock options vest monthly over a four-year period, subject to the NEO's continued service with us through the applicable vesting date.

-Table c1 below shows the initial 2021 annual service-based equity awards approved by the compensation committee for each of our named executive officers and the final awards, after giving effect to each individual's 2021 LTPIP election to forego a portion of the awards.
+The table below shows the 2022 annual service-based equity awards approved by the compensation committee for each of our named executive officers and the final awards, after giving effect to each individual's 2021 LTPIP election to forego a portion of the awards.